MicrosoftDocs/customer-insights/ci-docs/data/data-unification-update.md

 1. To change merge preferences, select the table.
 You can only change the preferences if a rule is created.
    1. Select **Edit merge preferences** and change the **Record to keep** option.
-   1. To change merge preferences on individual attributes of a table, select **Advanced** and make the necessary changes.
+   1. To change merge preferences on individual columns of a table, select **Advanced** and make the necessary changes.

    1. Select **Done**.